-It's easy to see why these careers are increasingly popular.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
-Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.
+People interested in HVAC quickly discover why these careers are increasingly popular.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which affects old models.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.

 - Air conditioners